 - Electronic pet doors ( to be used with microchips or electronic tags)

 These doors are more expensive but offer great value for it.
-Your pet will have an electronic tag that is recognized by the door to allow its movement outdoors and then back indoors.
+Your pet will have an electronic tag that is recognized by an electronic dog door to allow its movement outdoors and then back indoors.